The Banking Regulation Review: Nigeria

 - maintaining an adequate stock of liquid assets; and

 Control of banks and transfers of banking business

 i Control regime

-The Nigerian banking sector has a wide variety of control mechanisms used to regulate the holding of a substantial stake in a commercial bank.
+There is a broad spectrum of control mechanisms set out in various pieces of legislation that are used to regulate the holding of a substantial stake in a commercial bank.
 The most instructive of these regulations is the Code of Corporate Governance for Banks and Discount Houses 2014, which provides that an equity holding of 5 per cent and above by any investor shall be subject to the CBN's prior approval.
 Where this 5 per cent share capital threshold is acquired through the capital market, the bank shall apply for a no objection letter from the CBN immediately after the threshold is reached.

 The ownership and control of the holding company is also regulated by the HoldCo Guidelines, which provide that the prior approval of the CBN shall be obtained for any shareholding of 5 per cent and above or any change in ownership that results in a change in the control of a financial holding company.
 In situations where such shares are acquired through the secondary market, the financial holding company shall apply for approval from the CBN within seven days of the acquisition.

 The HoldCo Guidelines contain provisions that deal with the ownership, control and permissible activities of HoldCos.
-Where a HoldCo loses control in one or all of the banking subsidiaries in the group for a period exceeding six consecutive months, the HoldCo shall cease to be a HoldCo for the purposes of the HoldCo Guidelines and will be required to return its licence to the CBN for cancellation.44 Furthermore, the guidelines prohibit a HoldCo from engaging in any transaction or maintaining any business relationship with any of its subsidiaries unless such transaction is conducted at arm's length.45
+Where a HoldCo loses control in one or all of the banking subsidiaries in the group for a period exceeding six consecutive months, the HoldCo shall cease to be a HoldCo for the purposes of the HoldCo Guidelines and will be required to return its licence to the CBN for cancellation.52 Furthermore, the Guidelines prohibit a HoldCo from engaging in any transaction or maintaining any business relationship with any of its subsidiaries unless the transaction is conducted at arm's length.53

 ii Transfers of banking business